tahoma2d/tahoma2d/doc/how_to_build_linux.md

 ```

 Notes:
-* ArchLinux had BLAS splitted in blas and cblas
+* ArchLinux had BLAS split into blas and cblas

 ### Installing required packages on openSUSE